chris-pearce/scally/utilities/README.md

 Utilities always need to *win* when it comes to specificity (CSS' first C; the cascade) as they should always *just work* otherwise they're not doing their job properly i.e. you should never be needing to override a utility's styles.
-If you are then you're not using them correctly, [see](#open-close-principle).
+If you are then you're not using them correctly.

 To ensure this Scally does the following:

 - Applies the `!important` keyword to all utilities to boost their specificity.
-- Declares all utilities last in the Scally framework section of the [master stylesheet](../style.scss) so they're compiled after everything else.
+- Declares all utilities last in the Scally framework so they're compiled after everything else.

 ## Namespace

-All utility classes/silent placeholder selectors are prefixed with `u-` so that they're easily identifiable.
+All utility classes, silent placeholder selectors, and settings are prefixed with `u-` so that they're easily identifiable e.g.

+- `.u-text-align-center`
+- `%u-text-align-center`
+- `$u-text-apply-at-breakpoints`

 ## Further reading

-*Make sure to read the documentation within each utility Sass partial file as it will contain information about the utility and it's implementations.*
+*Make sure to read the documentation within each utility Sass partial file as it will contain information about the utility and it's implementation.*

 - [The single responsibility principle applied to CSS](http://csswizardry.com/2012/04/the-single-responsibility-principle-applied-to-css/)
 - [The open/closed principle applied to CSS](http://csswizardry.com/2012/06/the-open-closed-principle-applied-to-css/)